About Marion County

 Sheriff & Law Enforcement

-The Marion County Sheriff's Office is responsible for maintaining law and order in the county's unincorporated areas.
-The office oversees the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community policing and crime prevention programs tailored to the needs of Marion County residents.
-Notable divisions within the office include the patrol division, investigations, and a dedicated team for school resource officers, ensuring safety in local schools.
+Marion County Sheriff's Office is responsible for maintaining law and order in Marion County's unincorporated areas.
+The office oversees Marion County jail, processes arrests, and maintains criminal records.
+Notable divisions within the office include the patrol division, investigations, and a dedicated team for school resource officers, making sure of safety in local schools.

 Police Departments

-In addition to the Marion County Sheriff's Office, several municipal police departments operate within the county.
+In addition to Marion County Sheriff's Office, several municipal police departments operate within Marion County.
 These include the Jasper Police Department, South Pittsburg Police Department, and Whitwell Police Department.
 Each department serves its respective city, handling local law enforcement duties and coordinating with the Sheriff's Office on major crimes and investigations.
-The collaboration between these agencies ensures comprehensive coverage and response to incidents across Marion County.
+The collaboration between these agencies ensures full coverage and response to incidents across Marion County.

 Law Enforcement & Arrests

-The Marion County Sheriff's Office serves as the primary law enforcement agency for unincorporated areas of Marion County, Tennessee, with headquarters located at 1200 Betsy Pack Drive, Jasper, TN 37347.
-The Sheriff's Office can be reached at (423) 942-2525 and maintains responsibility for operating the Marion County Jail, serving warrants, and providing courthouse security.
+Marion County Sheriff's Office is the primary law enforcement agency for unincorporated areas of Marion County, Tennessee, with headquarters located at 1200 Betsy Pack Drive, Jasper, TN 37347.

 - To request arrest records, citizens should submit written requests to the Sheriff's Office or the specific municipal police department that made the arrest, identifying the subject and approximate date of arrest.